Gary Chartier

-Gary William Chartier (born 1966) is a legal scholar, philosopher, political theorist, and theologian.
+Gary William Chartier (born 1966) is an American legal scholar, philosopher, political theorist, and theologian.
 His work addresses anarchism and ethics.
 Chartier is a professor and serves as associate dean of La Sierra University's business school.

 Early life

 Chartier was born in 1966, in Glendale, California, and raised in a conservative Protestant (Seventh-day Adventist) home.
 His father was an accountant and physician.
 In high school, Chartier became interested in economic libertarian authors, following his father's ideological lean.
 He received his bachelor's degree from La Sierra University in 1987 and his Ph.D. from the University of Cambridge in 1991.

 Academic career

 After working as the editor of a newspaper in Temecula, California, Chartier enrolled at the UCLA School of Law, graduating with a J.D. in 2001.
 During his legal studies, he served as a lecturer in business ethics at La Sierra and began a full-time academic appointment there in September 2001.
 In 2015, the University of Cambridge presented Chartier with an earned higher doctorate, an LLD, in recognition of his work in legal theory.
 He is currently Associate Dean and Distinguished Professor of Law and Business Ethics at La Sierra's Zapara School of Business.